 Cheshire East Council has unveiled its vision of providing affordable housing to lead to a better quality of life for some of its most vulnerable residents.

-The three-year homelessness strategy will go out for consultation on Monday, October 16 and the council is urging people to engage with the strategy via a survey on the authority’s website.
+The three-year homelessness strategy will go out for consultation on Monday, October 16 and the council is urging people to engage with the strategy via the website.

 The strategy has four key priorities:

 - to help people who are homeless to secure appropriate, affordable accommodation;